The legal test the local authority must apply

 Documents and evidence to gather

-- The LA's refusal-to-assess decision letter (dated)
+- The local authority's refusal-to-assess decision letter (dated)

 - Your child's school SEN support plan or EHCP (if any)